richchapler/AzureSolutionsDocumentation/docs/Data_Acquisition_CostManagement.md

 _Note: If you have Resource Groups with more than 1,000 resources, you might have to choose a more granular scope or other strategy_

-### Step 1b: Prepare Infrastructure
+### Step 1: Prepare Resources

-This solution requires the following resources:
+In addition to the items listed at the beginning of this documentation, this solution requires the following resources:

 * [**Logic App**](Infrastructure_LogicApp.md)